 "I already have water-based and gutta-based resists, what makes Resistad any different?":

-- Resistad is a Medium Viscosity, concentrated formulation that should be thinned with water or liquid dye to the desired consistency.
+- Resistad is a Medium Viscosity, concentrated formulation that should be thinned with water or liquid dye to the desired consistency (Note: using Dyeset on Green Label colored Resistad will not fix the colored Resistad).
 The recommended ratio for hand pipetting is 1:1 Resistad to water, but the ratio may be adjusted to suit the particular application.
 Because it is a concentrate, it is also cheaper to ship!

 - Resistad makes for an excellent delivery system for Silk Colors and other dyes.
 Mix the resist with dye instead of water to create crisp colored lines instead of white ones.
 The colored Resistad resists just as well as non-colored resist.
 Steaming or dye fixative makes the color permanent, and the resist washes out.